Susannova/Discord_Bot/README.md

 Just write me a message and I will add the bot to your server
 ### Run the bot by yourself
 First clone the repo.
 In the folder you can install the required packages by running ``pip install -r requirements.txt``.
 [Create and invite a bot to your server](https://discordpy.readthedocs.io/en/latest/discord.html#discord-intro).
 Update the token in the file ``./config/configuration.json``.
 Run ``python3 discord_bot.py``.
-The bot will create a text channel on the server where you can set the settings of the bot.
+The bot will create a text channel on the server where you can set the server settings of the bot.
 Type ``?help config`` in the text channel for more infos.

-The best way is to get the current config as a json file with ``?config print``.
+The best way to modify the server settings of the bot is to get the current config as a json file with ``?config json``.
 Modify this file and attach it to a message with ``?config read``.

 ## Commands:
 () = mandatory